nicolaschan/blog/content/posts/openwireless.md

 # Isn't that _dangerous_?

-Most tech savvy people will say you need a password on your WiFi.
 There are some risks but we can manage them:

 1. **Traffic on an open network is unencrypted.**